-Going naked and taking a stroll around the neighborhood can make you feel uncomfortable and vulnerable.
+Taking a naked stroll around the neighborhood can make you feel uncomfortable and vulnerable.

 Going naked with credit can feel the same way.

-Once you get the debt paid off you won’t have to ever spend extra money in the form of interest and fees that suck you down the drain financially, giving you a swirlie in the high school bathroom of life.
+Once you pay off your debt, you won't ever spend extra money on interest and fees that suck you down the drain financially, giving you a financial swirlie in the high school bathroom of life.

-But when you decide you’re finally done with debt and you decide to cut up the demon plastic, what do you do then?
+But when you get mad and naked, and you decide to cut up the demon plastic, what do you do then?